rttnbrgr/homebase/_posts/post3.md

   url: "/assets/blog/dynamic-routing/cover.jpg"
 ---

-# Home sweet home

 The next most important thing for my new homebase, is, well, the homepage.
 Below is the tale of how it came to be.

 ## Wants vs Needs

-My current homepage is housed in a humble repo that is using nothing more than parcel, vanilla markup, and vanilla css.
+My current homepage is housed in a [humble repo](https://github.com/rttnbrgr/rttnbrgr.com) that is using nothing more than parcel, vanilla markup, and vanilla css.

 I made it over a weekend.

 I wanted something lean.
 Something minimal.

 I also _wanted_ to use an SVG logo, but Parcel was having a hell of a time with it.

 I _wanted_ to write all the words as markdown and convert it so that I could manage that set of data separate from the rest.

 I _wanted_ to have a really simple admin UI to manage the links at the bottom of the page.

 I _wanted_ to convert the design into a UI kit in Sketch so I could build out the other pages in a cohesive style.

-Despite my penchant for getting distractible and over indexing on things that are of deep interest to me, but not to the final product, I was able to finish this.
+Despite my penchant for being distractible and over indexing on things that are of deep interest to me, but not the final product, I was able to finish this.

-Why?
+**Why?**

 Because I had just lost my job.

 And I **_needed_** a new one.

-And to do that, I **needed** a place to send people.
+And to do that, I **_needed_** a place to send people.

 So, I wrote a draft of copy and a draft of styles, and published it.

 I've tweaked it.
 A bit.
 Since then.
 But it has mostly worked.

-And with that in mind, I'm not gonna touch this.
+With that in mind, I'm not gonna touch this.
 Well, not in _spirit_.

 I still want all those things above, or the new version of them.

 I _want_ to convert it to Chakra.

 I still _want_ the markdown and the mini-admin to manage my links.

-I _want_ to re-write some of the copy.
+I _want_ to re-write the copy.

-And I _want_ to refactor the base styles so they are inline w/ the blog and rest of the site.
+And I _want_ to refactor the styles so they are inline w/ the rest of the site.

-But i **NEED** a homepage for my new project.
+But I **_NEED_** a homepage for my new project.

 So that's what I'm gonna do.